Games & Quizzes

 /wāt/

 body's relative mass or quantity of matter contained by it, giving rise to downward force.
-Metal object to measure how heavy something is. hold something down by placing heavy object on top of it.
+Heavy metal objects that are lifted for exercise. hold something down by placing heavy object on top of it.